Kalamata

-The 2011 census recorded 69,849 inhabitants for the wider Kalamata Municipality, of which, 62,409 resided in the municipal unit of Kalamata, and 54,567 in the city proper.
-Kalamata is renowned as the land of the Kalamatianos dance and Kalamata olives.
+The 2021 census recorded 72,906 inhabitants for the wider Kalamata Municipality, of which 66,135 resided in the municipal unit of Kalamata, and 58,816 in the city proper.
+Kalamata is renowned as the land of the Kalamatianos dance, Kalamata olives and Kalamata olive oil.

 Name

-The modern name Kalamáta is a corruption of the older name Καλάμαι, Kalámai, "reeds".
-The phonetic similarity of Kalamáta with the phrase καλά μάτια "kalá mátia" ("good eyes") has led to various folk etymologies.
+The modern name Kalamáta likely comes from grc-x-medieval; another hypothesis is a corruption of the older name grc.

 Administration

 The municipality Kalamata was formed as part of the 2011 local government reform by the merger of the following four former municipalities, each of which subsequently became municipal units: